apo11oCreed/apo11oCreed.github.io/_posts/core-samples/2011-12-29-jekyll-introduction.md

 layout: post
 category : intro
-tagline: "Getting started with Jekyll Bootstrap Theme" tags : [intro]
+tagline: "Getting started with Jekyll Bootstrap Theme"
+description: This Jekyll introduction will outline specifically  what Jekyll is and why you would want to use it.
+Directly following the intro we'll learn exactly _how_ Jekyll does what it does. tags : [intro]
 ---
 {% include JB/setup %}

 This Jekyll introduction will outline specifically  what Jekyll is and why you would want to use it.
 Directly following the intro we'll learn exactly _how_ Jekyll does what it does.
-This sounds really cool.

 ## Overview